hmallen/hab/README.md

 # High-Altitude Balloon

+High-altitude balloon telemetry, communication, and tracking (2 x GPS modules and Google Maps formatted links sent by SMS) system with additional features added for fun.
+Runs multiple Arduinos and a Raspberry Pi, all capable of inter-device communication, to control photography, tracking, SMS control and alert messages, and radio transmitter.

 TO DO:
 - Add clean-up of camera functions on Python exception
 - Add a couple PiCam video captures to each phase